eastlife/OnlineJudgement/README.md

 # OnlineJudgement
-Full stack project
+Full stack project based on Angular at front-end and MangoDB at back-end.
-Based on Angular2